 For $14.95 per month, an Audible Premium Plus membership includes one free audiobook of your choice, a 30% discount for all audiobooks on Audible, and unlimited access to the Audible Plus catalog of several thousand Audible Originals and Audible Exclusive audiobooks.
 Additionally, Audible offers different recurring deals.
 Most of them are exclusive to members.
 The most popular deals let you buy 2 audiobooks for 1 credit or buy a popular book from a limited selection for just $5.
 You can also see directly on an Audible book’s page if there’s a cheap deal for it on Amazon (“Whispersync deal”).

-For $9.99 per month, a Scribd membership includes access to several free audiobooks and ebooks.
-The monthly fee is cheaper but you don’t own any of the audiobooks you listen to through Scribd, so you can only listen to them while you have an active subscription.
+A Scribd membership is more straightforward in a way.
+For $9.99 per month, you get access to a million ebooks, audiobooks, magazines, and sheet music that you can borrow.
+The monthly fee is cheaper for Scribd vs Audible but you don’t own any of the audiobooks you listen to through Scribd.
+You can only get them while you have an active subscription.

-Audiobooks you buy on Audible for a credit or money are yours to keep and you can listen or relisten to them even when you don’t have an active subscription.
+Audiobooks you buy with an Audible subscription for a credit or money are yours to keep and you can listen or relisten to them even when you don’t have an active subscription.

 Scribd Review: Is Scribd really unlimited?

 One of my biggest points of critique for a long time was Scribd’s slogan that they offered an unlimited subscription service when, in fact, there are some limitations.
 I was very pleased to see that they are more careful with their wording in 2022!
 Scribd still doesn’t or can’t offer a lot of transparency in regard to what exactly you will get for your $9.99 though.
 You’ll only be able to find out and get a feeling for it when you have a subscription.
 (There is a 30 day free trial period** though!)